William F. Hamberger

-William Francis Hamberger (January 5, 1871 – September 1, 1937) was an American sailor serving in the United States Navy during Boxer Rebellion who received the Medal of Honor for bravery.
+William Francis Hamberger (January 5, 1871 – September 1, 1937) was an American sailor serving in the United States Navy during the Boxer Rebellion who received the Medal of Honor for bravery.

 Biography

 Hamberger was born January 5, 1871, in Newark, New Jersey, and after entering the navy Hamberger was sent as a Chief Carpenter's Mate to China to fight in the Boxer Rebellion.

-He died September 1, 1937, and is buried in the Arlington National Cemetery, Arlington, Virginia.
-His grave can be found in section 6, grave 9164, map grid T 18 When his wife, Elizabeth Martin Hamberger died February 19, 1957, she was buried with him.
+He died September 1, 1937, and is buried in the Arlington National Cemetery in Arlington, Virginia.

 Medal of Honor citation

 Rank and organization: Chief Carpenter's Mate, U.S. Navy.
 Born: 5 August 1870, Newark, N.J.
 Accredited to: New Jersey.
 G.O.
 No.: 55, 19 July 1901.